bnguyen14/MemoryLog/README.md

 Classes MemoryLog.java, DateComparator.java, Item.java and OurDate.java belong to the memorylog package.

   -In these classes you will find code that allows the user to use the spaced repitition part of the software (particularly TestManager.java).

+Installation Instructions:

+1. Download all files, make two sibling directories: "memorylog" and "quizletcopy"
+2. Place TestManager.java, Quiz.java, Question.java, and TestManagerLauncher.java into the quizletcopy directory.
+3. Place MemoryLog.java, DateComparator.java, Item.java and OurDate.java into the memorylog directory.
+4. Make a directory that will hold your quizzes....

+To be completed